ipfs/specs/src/routing/http-routing-v1.md

 title: Delegated Routing V1 HTTP API
 description: >
-  Delegated routing is a mechanism for IPFS implementations to use for offloading content routing and naming to another process/server.
+  Delegated routing is a mechanism for IPFS implementations to use for offloading content routing, peer routing and naming to another process/server.
 This specification describes an HTTP API for delegated content routing.
 date: 2023-08-31
 maturity: reliable